- Associate Director, English, CAEI

 2021 Faculty Development Grant, to develop two research projects which were presented at HitchCon 2021: "Greater Love Hath No Man: Devotion and Self-Sacrifice in Hitchcock’s Unrealized No Bail for the Judge" and "Marriage of True Minds: Redemption and Romance in the Hitchcock/Hayes Films"

-2019 Mercy College Faculty Senate Micro-Grant, Hitchcock: Filming our fears, with Louis Grasso, Assistant Professor of Media Studies, School of Liberal Arts (Fall 2019)
+2019 Mercy University Faculty Senate Micro-Grant, Hitchcock: Filming our fears, with Louis Grasso, Assistant Professor of Media Studies, School of Liberal Arts (Fall 2019)

-2019 Mercy College Faculty Senate Micro-Grant, American Identity and the Hollywood Western, with Louis Grasso, Assistant Professor of Media Studies, School of Liberal Arts (Spring 2019)
+2019 Mercy University Faculty Senate Micro-Grant, American Identity and the Hollywood Western, with Louis Grasso, Assistant Professor of Media Studies, School of Liberal Arts (Spring 2019)

-2018 Mercy College Faculty Senate Micro-Grant, Film as a Community Experience, with Louis Grasso, Assistant Professor of Media Studies, School of Liberal Arts (Fall 2018)
+2018 Mercy University Faculty Senate Micro-Grant, Film as a Community Experience, with Louis Grasso, Assistant Professor of Media Studies, School of Liberal Arts (Fall 2018)